GiG/open/README.md

 # GiG Open

-This is the repository for the static documentation site for [the GiG Open microsite](https://gig.github.io/open/).
+This is the repository for the static documentation site for [the open.gig.com microsite](https://open.gig.com/).

 ## Building the site